AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/places.md

 ## Next steps

 You should now have all the tools to start adding more functionality to your geolocation functionality in the app.
-As you have forwarded the events to the Edge Network and through your datastream to Experience Platform, you should see the experience events appearing for the profile used in the app.
-Those experience events can be used to trigger journeys in Journey Optimizer (see [push notification](journey-optimizer-inapp.md) and [in-app messaging](journey-optimizer-push.md) with Journey Optimizer).
-For example, the usual example of sending your app user a push notification when someone entering in the geofence of a physical store.
+As you have forwarded the events to the Edge Network, once you have set up the app for [Experience Platform](platform.md), you should see the experience events appearing for the profile used in the app.

+In the Journey Optimizer section of this tutorial, you will see that experience events can be used to trigger journeys (see [push notification](journey-optimizer-inapp.md) and [in-app messaging](journey-optimizer-push.md) with Journey Optimizer).
+For example, the usual example of sending your app user a push notification with some product promotion when that user enters the geofence of a physical store.

-You have seen an implementation of functionality for your app, mostly driven by the Places service and data elements and rules you defined in your Tag property.
-Alternatively, you can implement the same functionality directly in your app using the [`Edge.sendEvent`](https://developer.adobe.com/client-sdks/documentation/edge-network/api-reference/#sendevent) API (see [Events](events.md) for more information) with an XDM payload containing a populated placeContext object.
+You have seen an implementation of functionality for your app, mostly driven by the Places service and data elements and rules you defined in your tag property.
+As such, minimizing the code in your app.
+Alternatively, you can implement the same functionality directly in your app using the [`Edge.sendEvent`](https://developer.adobe.com/client-sdks/documentation/edge-network/api-reference/#sendevent) API (see [Events](events.md) for more information) with an XDM payload containing a populated `placeContext` object.

 >[!SUCCESS]
 >